As social networking is predominately text driven, it really is a good idea to make sure your writing is up to an acceptable and readable standard.

 2. Almost every comptupter has a speelchekker, so use it.
 Yoo could even use teh auto-tect correction for commun errors.

 3. Typos involving small common words like that and than, it and is and there and their are easy to make.
-Check before you hit the send button.
-Better to be safe that sorry.
+Check then before you hit the send button.
+Better to be save that sorry.

 4. When you use numbered bullets, make sure they are correctly sequential.